 Alcohol Withdrawal: Best Foods

-Now that you know why it’s so important to avoid your cravings for junk, what foods help with an alcohol detox?
+Now that you know why it’s so important to avoid your cravings for junk, what foods help when you are detoxing from alcohol at home?

 Let’s take a look at the best foods you can eat to help you stay nourished and full of energy while getting your life back on track!